DataDog/integrations-core/kube_controller_manager/README.md

 ### Configuration

-This integration requires access to the controller manager's metric endpoint.
-It is usually not exposed in managed Kubernetes clusters.

 1. Edit the `kube_controller_manager.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your kube_controller_manager performance data.
 See the [sample kube_controller_manager.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5]

+This integration requires access to the controller manager's metric endpoint.
+To have access to the metric endpoint you should:

+* have access to the IP/Port of the controller-manager process
+* have `get` RBAC permissions to the /metrics endpoint (the default Datadog Helm chart already adds the right RBAC roles and bindings for this)

 ### Validation